dustinmarshall/DocGPT/README.md

     `python3 /application/create_app.py`

 # Contact
-If you have any questions or concerns, please feel free to reach out to me, Dustin Marshall, at dustinmarshall@uchicago.edu.
+If you have any questions or concerns, please feel free to reach out to Dustin Marshall (dustinmarshall@uchicago.edu).